 10.4.4.
 Contribution to Ejecta Flux from Impacts Excavating to Depths Larger than 10 m

-Finally, we calculate the depth of penetration into the lunar regolith by sporadic meteoroids and by NEOs.
+Finally, the depth of penetration into the lunar regolith by sporadic meteoroids and by NEOs is calculated.
 The excavation depth is independent of the projectile density because Holsapple chose ν=1/3.
 Thus, the excavation depth by the maximum mass sporadic meteoroid (10 g) is solely a function of impact speed and impact angle.
 Figure 10.4-6 is a plot of the calculated excavation depths for meteoroids traveling at approximately the average speed (20 km/s) and meteoroids traveling at approximately the maximum speed (70 km/s).